TheCoderJT/obs-auto-launch-backup-delete/README.md

 1. Firstly if you don't have ahk installed best [Install AHK](https://www.autohotkey.com/)
 2. Then, Download the AHK script from github paste it inside your obs folder.
 3. Once its inside the obs folder right click the autohotkey script and create shortcut.....drag the shortcut to the desktop.
 Then, Right click the script on the desktop and click edit you can use notepad or any IDE.
-4. Now, you will need to change some values inside the script
+4. Now, you will need to change some values inside the script - <span style="color:red">Make Sure To Save The File Once Your Done Making Changes</span>

 ## Enter Your Backup Obs Folder Path You Used In create-backup.bat (backupDir)